pblack/docs/content/setting-up-a-site/hugo-menus.md

     url = "/getting-started/"
 ```

-When you upload you site, forestry will build a section in your CMS for you to edit these menus.
+When you upload your site, Forestry will build a section in your CMS for you to edit these menus.

-There are more powerful features of menus in hugo, which can be referenced in the [official documentation](https://gohugo.io/extras/menus/)
+There are more powerful features of menus in Hugo, which can be referenced in the [official documentation](https://gohugo.io/extras/menus/)